inickey/bindump/README.md

 -s	[count]	Skips count of bytes from the start
 -l	[count]	Sets the length of bytes to show
 -c	[count] Sets the count of bytes to show in one line -A              Turn on the ASCII values near the binaries
                 like 001110010[r]
--H		Turn on the hex values near the binaries
--D		Turn on the decimal values near the binaries
--o		Turn on offsets in start of each line
--a		Turn on the ASCII values in ending of each line
--v		Shows version
+-H              Turn on the hex values near the binaries -D              Turn on the decimal values near the binaries -S              Do not split bytes, show all together -o              Turn on offsets in start of each line -a              Turn on the ASCII values in ending of each line -v              Shows version
 -h              Shows help
 ```

 ---